Q: Do you have to be "professional" to attend Professional Children's School?

 Q: Do you have learning support?

 A: Yes.
-We have a full-time Learning Specialist on our faculty.
+We have a Learning Specialist on our faculty.
 The learning specialist at PCS is the touchpoint for students with an existing IEP, IESP, education evaluation, and/or receiving testing accommodations, or has a foreign language waiver.
 The learning specialist works in concert with our faculty members to create a supportive learning environment for our students.